 Are you embarrassed to ask your health care professional certain questions, nervous that you’ll sound confused, or flustered by the fact that your health care professional seems rushed or uses lots of technical language?

-If communicating with your doctor is difficult, we’ve got some tips to help you get the answers you need.
-Hint: The silent treatment is never an effective cure.
+Regardless of the problem, it’s important for you to find a solution because medical miscommunication can hurt your health.
+If communicating with your health care professional is difficult, we’ve got some tips to help you get the answers you need.
+Hint: The silent treatment is never effective.

 Ready, set, ask!

-For heart health and stroke information, visit the American Heart Association’s website, heart.org.
-For questions on other medical topics, check with accredited medical schools, university teaching hospitals and government sites such as the National Institutes of Health, the Centers for Disease Control and Prevention and the Department of Health and Human Services are also reliable.
+For heart and stroke information, visit the American Heart Association’s website.
+For questions on other medical topics, check with accredited medical schools, university teaching hospitals and government sites such as the National Library of Medicine(link opens in new window), the Centers for Disease Control and Prevention(link opens in new window) and the Department of Health and Human Services(link opens in new window) are also reliable.

 Don't take a pile of printouts to your appointment.
 Organize your questions into a concise list before you get there.
 In turn, your health care professional should make time to answer all your questions thoroughly.

 And if you have an urgent question after your visit, don’t hesitate to contact your health care professional.